Causes of Headache

 - Eye disorders (various types)

 Serious Conditions.
-A number of other severe medical conditions can cause headache.
+A number of severe medical conditions can cause headache, such as:

 - Essential hypertension